I’m thrilled to announce that I won the Resene Landscape Colour Maestro Award 2017!

 To view all the Resene award-winning projects, go to Resene’s Total Colour Awards website

-Award winners are also on the ArchitectureNOW website
+Award winners also featured on the ArchitectureNOW website